 One of the most significant issues we struggle with in colder climates during the winter is all the ice we have to walk on.

-Whether we’re talking about hiking along trails, trekking across a frozen lake to your ice fishing shelter, or on neighborhood sidewalks and stairs, walking on slippery frozen surfaces can lead to sudden falls that often cause serious injuries.
+Whether we’re talking about hiking along trails, trekking across a frozen lake pulling your ice fishing shelter, or on neighborhood sidewalks and stairs, walking on slippery frozen surfaces can lead to sudden falls that often cause serious injuries.
 The joy and magic of snow and winter is unfortunately replaced by the dread or treacherous ice that barely allows us to remain on our feet.
 Although it’s a bit challenging, there are a set of rules that, if properly followed, will ensure the battle against slipping an easier fight to win.
 Take it from someone who has lived in the winter zone for several decades.

 Whether you’re an outdoor enthusiast who loves hiking and trekking during the winter or you simply want to enjoy injury-free walks during the cold season, the following tips will help you stay safe when walking on ice.